davidherszenhaut/notes/docs/日本語/文法/cure-dolly/lesson 4.md

 ## time expressions
 - relative time expressions (ex: 「明日」 or 「昨日」) placed at the beginning of a sentence do not require a particle
 - absolute time expressions (ex: 「火曜日」 or 「六時」) use the に particle to mark when something takes place
-	- に is needed when "on", "at", or "in" would be used in english
+	- に is needed when "on", "at", or "in" would be used in English
 # resources
 - [youtube](https://www.youtube.com/watch?v=lU5rmrAORDY)